Camillaneri/NiftyApp/README.md

 | Have you encountered one of the following issues?| Multiple choiche checklist | Issues with the algorithm |
 | Do you have any additional comment? | Text | User's impressions |

-In this phase, we have better defined the most gripping dimension for our evaluation, i.e., the user *satisfaction* with their experience.
-We take into account the algorithm's misbehaviours, focusing on issues with the loaded images.
-Also, users' comments, might be investigated through sentiment analysis (we advise Syuzhet, an R library trained in the English vocabulary, easy to learn and used for performing sentiment analysis on blogs' comments).
+In this phase, we have already defined the most important dimension for our evaluation, i.e., the user *satisfaction* with their experience.
+Users’ comments might be investigated through sentiment analysis (we advise Syuzhet, an R library trained in the English vocabulary, easy to learn and used for performing sentiment analysis on blogs' comments).
+We also need to take into account the algorithm's misbehaviors, especially issues with the recommending algorithm (i.e. Recommending several instances of the same image).

 ## Development

 This section illustrates the development process.

 The website is structured into five main pages representing all the steps one has to follow to complete the experiment, plus a help page with links leading to NiftyValue's project website and the beta version of their application.

-The header and navbar are not clickable as we do not want the user to freely browse our content, as it could mess up the experiment.
-Thus, **header** is composed by the application name and a button linking to the help page, while **navbar** works like breadcrumbs as t inform the user of their position in the application.
+The header and navbar are not clickable as we do not want the user to freely browse our content, as it could compromise the experiment.
+Thus, **header** is composed by the application name and a button linking to the help page, while **navbar** works like breadcrumbs as to inform the user of their position in the application.

 ### Api Queries

 To be able to display images and use the recommendation system we have to send several HTTP requests and manipulate the responses.
 This is done via two different **API endpoint**:
-1. We the first to access a GraphQL  database that contains data about artworks and the URLs of the images.
+1. The first to access a GraphQL database that contains data about artworks and the URLs of the images.
 2. The second is connected to the recommendation algorithm and we use it to obtain artworks identificatory numbers based on user preferences.

 **Artwork data Endpoint (https://staging.gql.api.niftyvalue.com/v1/graphql)**